Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 • Outside food and drinks are not permitted inside the museum.

-• Please refrain from touching or leaning on the artefacts and exhibits to preserve their integrity for future generations.
+• Please refrain from touching or leaning on the artifacts and exhibits to preserve their integrity for future generations.

 • Maintain a respectful noise level while exploring the museum, especially in designated quiet zones or exhibition areas.